Betel: Health effects

 Red betel leaf is sometimes used as an antibacterial mouthwash.
-Betel leaves are also used as to wrap betel quid for chewing, which also contains the toxic and mildly narcotic areca nut.
+While chewing or consuming betel leaf on its own has no known negative effect and have been shown to be chemopreventive in animal models, it is most often used to wrap betel quid for chewing, which also contains the carcinogenic and mildly narcotic areca nut.
 Habitual use of this popular product (sometimes inaccurately referred to as "betel nut") damages the oral cavity and is associated with a wide range of adverse systemic health effects, including harm to the cardiovascular and central nervous systems.
 Chewing paan (betel quid) is strongly associated with a higher risk of developing head and neck cancer, as well as oropharyngeal squamous cell carcinoma (OPSCC), a form of cancer that affects the mouth, tonsils, and throat.
 Multiple studies demonstrate that betel quid without added tobacco also causes esophageal cancer, and in some instances, liver cancer.
 Betel quid chewing can also cause stillbirth, premature birth, and low birth weight.

 The International Agency for Research on Cancer (IARC) and the World Health Organization (WHO) accept the scientific evidence that chewing tobacco and areca nut is carcinogenic to humans.
 As with chewing tobacco, chewing betel quid is discouraged by preventive healthcare efforts.
 While various scales exist to measure betel quid dependency, more comprehensive and validated tools are needed to assess this dependency effectively across different populations.